makrai/notes/scialom2004-multiling-summ.md

 # 4 Models 5

 * supervised and unsupervised methods, extractive and abstractive models
-* For all the experiments, we train models on a per-language basis.
-We used the recommended hyperparameters for all languages, in order to facilitate assessing the robustness of the models
+* For all the experiments, we train models on a per-language basis
+  * hyperparameters: we used the recommended ones for all languages, in order to facilitate assessing the robustness of the models
 * one model with all the languages mixed together: no significant difference of performance